drydennmbr2/cs2TTT/README.md

 ## Creating items

 Creating new items or modifying existing ones is easy.
 Create a new class in the correct directory, mod/TTT.Shop/Items/{group}.
-Then modify it to your liking.
+Then create it to your liking.
 Afterwards, compile the plugin and it's all set.
 The plugin handles loading all the items.

 > [!TIP]
-> Available groups are [All, Detective, Traitor].
+> Available groups are [All, Detective, Traitor]. <br>
-> SimpleName is used for /buy <name>
+> SimpleName is used for /buy {name}

-# Example Item
+#### Example Item
 ```c#
 namespace TTT.Shop.Items.Traitor;